Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

     * `CONTAINER_SHORT_ID=ld` _leave default setting of `ld` as is.
 Do not change._
     * `COMPOSE_FILE=docker-compose.local.yml`

-* If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to Open the `3306` port.
-If you are already running MySQL on your personal computer, you'll have a port conflict either shutdown that service prior to running ISLE or change 3306:3306 to something like `9306:3306`.
+* If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to make it so you can access port `3306` from the host computer.
+If you are already running MySQL on your personal computer, you'll have a port conflict and will need to either shutdown that service prior to running ISLE or change `3306:3306` to something like `9306:3306`.
 Please double-check.

 * Enter `Cntrl` and the letter `o` together to write the changes to the file.